 Communicate well by letting your landlord know what is going on.
 In some cases, they might be flexible in their contract.
-They are not legally required to be flexible, however, and it’s possible they will still hold you accountable for the funds.
+However, they are not legally required to be flexible, and it’s possible they will still hold you accountable for the funds.

 Review Your Lease and Tenant Laws in Your State/County

 Unfortunately, the law is not in your favor in this situation, and it’s a terrible thing to have to go through.
-Because your roommate decided to move out early, that’s considered a breach of the contract of your lease, and this gives your landlord a right to terminate the lease in its entirety.
+Because your roommate decided to move out early, that’s considered a breach of your lease contract, which gives your landlord a right to terminate the lease in its entirety.

 You should be upfront and honest with your landlord from the very beginning once the issue presents.
 Landlords are sometimes forgiving and may help you find a solution, like arranging for another tenant to step in.
 In some cases, your landlord may let you revise your current lease.

 Document Everything They Owe You Electronically

 Carefully document all of the rent and bills (utilities) that your former roommate owes to you.
 The reason you will need to document the rent that is owed is that you may need to take your former roommate to small claims court (you are basically suing them) for what they owe.
 Unfortunately, this will damage your relationship and friendship permanently.

 What to Do If Your Roommate Can't Pay Rent

 If your roommate cannot pay rent, but they are your friend or even your partner or sibling, this can get very complicated.

 You can review your lease and determine if you are separately liable for their portion of rent.
 This will also detail if you’re responsible for the total amount in the event that your roommate can’t pay.
 After reviewing your lease, have a conversation with your roommate.
 Here are some options: